 These assertions protect children and allow them to see themselves as separate from their parents.
 Healthy mothers and fathers respect this important developmental stage.
-In chemically dependent families, however, children must adapt to their parents.
-It is because of this forced adaptation that children of alcoholics often develop a focus outside of themselves.
+In abusive &/or chemically dependent families, however, children must adapt to their parents.
+It is because of this forced adaptation that these children often develop a focus outside of themselves.

-In many alcoholic families, personal space is invaded and emotions are not clearly defined or accepted.
-Attention is focused on the alcoholic parent, not the children, who learn to match what they feel to the mood swings of the parent.
-In other words, if Mom is the alcoholic and Mom is happy, then the children are happy.
+In many abusive &/or chemically dependent families, personal space is invaded and emotions are not clearly defined or accepted.
+Attention is focused on the abusive &/or chemically dependent parent, not the children, who learn to match what they feel to the mood swings of the parent.
+In other words, if Mom is the abusive &/or chemically dependent parent and Mom is happy, then the children are happy.
 When children focus on their parents and neglect themselves, they never develop the inner resources that help them to know how to feel, think, or behave in a given situation.
 This is the essence of codependency and a damaged boundary system.

-Children raised in alcoholic families, for example, may learn quite early that getting angry, having tantrums, and saying "no" are dangerous.
-For this reason, children of alcoholics may come to view anger as something to avoid, and separation as disloyalty.
+Children raised in abusive &/or chemically dependent families for example, may learn quite early that getting angry, having tantrums, and saying "no" are dangerous.
+For this reason, these children may come to view anger as something to avoid, and separation as disloyalty.
 They may never quite learn where their boundaries end and another's begin.